-This topic describes the Small Footprint VMware Tanzu Application Service for VMs (TAS for VMs) tile for Ops Manager.
+Here are the details of the Small Footprint VMware Tanzu Application Service for VMs (TAS for VMs) tile for Operations Manager.

 The Small Footprint TAS for VMs is a repackaging of the TAS for VMs components into a smaller deployment with fewer virtual machines (VMs).
 For a description of the limitations that come with a smaller deployment, see Limitations.